dvquy13/reviews-parsing-mlsys/deploy/gke/README.md

 > [!WARNING]
 > If you encounter unschedulable error with the Inference Service, consider update Istio Resource Request to free up allocable:
-> - `kubectl edit deploy istio-ingressgateway`, change request 1 CPU and 1Gi Memory to 200m CPU and 200Mi Memory
+> - `kubectl edit deploy istio-ingressgateway --namespace istio-system`, change request 1 CPU and 1Gi Memory to 200m CPU and 200Mi Memory
-> - `kubectl edit deploy istiod`, change request 500m CPU and 2Gi Memory to 200m CPU and 300Mi Memory
+> - `kubectl edit deploy istiod --namespace istio-system`, change request 500m CPU and 2Gi Memory to 200m CPU and 300Mi Memory
 > - Delete all the unscheduled/pending deployments
+> - TODO: Modify the installation instruction to download the manifest and modify the resources request there instead.

 > [!NOTE]
 > At this point the FQDN `$ISTIO_IP.sslip.io` should already be available